How to Close the Gender Wage Gap: 4 Tips for Women

 So commit to investing today, and let your money work for you and earn higher returns.
 Building wealth can help you create financial freedom, a sufficient nest egg, and more opportunities.
 Investing can seem scary, but it’s a smart move in the long term.
 You can also use the Social Security Administration’s life expectancy calculator to plan how to make your money work for you over the course of your life and invest wisely.

 If you’re new to investing, there are plenty of apps on the market that can make your life easier.
-For example, Wealthsimple and Stash both offer expert advice and help you invest small amounts of money, which can be increased with different risk levels.
+For example, Stash offers expert advice and helps you invest small amounts of money, which can be increased with different risk levels.

-With Wealthsimple’s round-up feature, you literally invest your spare change.
-Meanwhile, Stash allows you to start investing with as little as $5 and advises you on investment strategies based on personalized your investing goals.
+Stash also allows you to start investing with as little as $5 and advises you on investment strategies based on personalized your investing goals.

 What Women Should Consider Financially as They Age